Area of Law: Intellectual Property

 Patent infringement

-Your invention is also protected for a period after the patent application is filed but before a patent is granted.
-This protection is only available for inventions that are eventually patented.
-If you receive a patent, you can sue someone for infringing your patent for an infringement that occurred after the day that your application is published.
-If you can prove that they infringed your patent, the court can order them to stop using your invention and to pay you compensation.
+Your invention is also protected for a period after the patent application is filed but before the patent is granted.
+This protection is only available for inventions that are successfully patented.
+If you receive a patent, you can sue someone for an infringement on your patent that may have occurred anytime after the day your application was published.
+If you can prove that people infringed your patent, the court can order them to stop using your invention and to pay you compensation.

 What to do if someone infringes your patent